POP1912/Pancake/README.md

 # Pancake
-Lightweight, Fast, Easy-to-use HTML5 game programming library/Game framework for all purposes
+Lightweight,Fast,And easy-to-use HTML5 game programming library/Game framework for all purposes

 Pancake is successor of Cake game engine,Which removed from GitHub

-Pancake inspired by LOVE, Pygame, And even AppGameKit and it shares some of their concepts
+Pancake inspired by LOVE,Pygame,And even AppGameKit and it shares some of their concepts

 ## Features
-- Shares concepts of most lovable frameworks like LOVE, Pygame, And AppGameKit
+- Shares concepts of most lovable frameworks like LOVE,Pygame,And AppGameKit
 - Easy and simple to setup
-- Free, Moddable, Open-Source, Cross-Platform
+- Free, Moddable, Open-Source,And Cross-Platform
-- Fast,Lightweight,A nd thin in one pack (All in over 40kb, Minimifed version over 30kb)
+- Fast, Lightweight, And thin in one pack (All in over 40kb, Minimifed version over 30kb)
 - Every part needed is written without dependencies,From OS detection to gamepad support
-- Using `CanvasRenderingContext2D` as it's graphics core (`WebGLRenderingContext` core is in development!)
+- You can use `CanvasRenderingContext2D` or `WebGLRenderingContext` as graphics core.
 - Collision detection physics
 - Audio based on WebAudio API
 - Video support
-- Supports browsers that can't run ES6 (Internet Explorer >= 9 for example)
+- Written in ES5 to support browsers that can't run ES6 (Internet Explorer >= 9 for example)
-- Using indexes (Slots), Which can be good for ordering sometimes,And gives easy control of game content
+- Using indexes (Slots), Which can be good for ordering sometimes, And gives easy control of game content
 - Optimized for js13kGames game jam

 Want to know a lot?
 See the [documentation](https://github.com/Rabios/Pancake/tree/master/docs/README.md)

 ## Examples

 - Creating a game canvas
 ```javascript
 // Create canvas with both width and height of 600,And set it's index to 0